Jiganesh/Python/Interview Experiences/InfyInterviewExperience.md

 SES --> PP --> Enterprise Architect

 He answered very detailed and properly.
-For me Good Experience but very delayed, I learnt a lot this year and only because of Infosys, I hope I get SES there !!
+For me Good Experience but very delayed, I learnt a lot this year and only because of Infy, I hope I get SES there !!
 Pray for me YAll :)

 I still feel I messed up a little could have been better if i got some Technical Questions I studied every CSE subject but wasn't asked any of it :( 😞